-The fringe can be locked to its optimal value P{avg} to compensate for possible timedrift of wavelength and cavity length (i.e. NW position), by means of a proportionalintegral-derivative (PID) controller integrated in the laser controller unit17.
-The photo-receiver voltage is kept at the set-point adjusting the laser wavelength, both by controlling temperature (slow drifts) and laser current (fast transients).
+The fringe can be locked to its optimal value $P{avg}$ to compensate for possible timedrift of wavelength and cavity length (i.e. NW position), by means of a proportionalintegral-derivative (PID) controller implemented in the laser controller unit.
+The photo-receiver voltage is kept at the set-point via laser wavelength adjustment, both by controlling temperature (slow drifts) and laser current (fast transients).

-Finally, cavity effects are excluded since the same quality factor is always obtained whether the measurement is performed on the positive (red-shifted) or negative (blueshifted) side of the interferometer fringe.
+Finally, cavity effects are excluded since the same quality factor is always obtained whether the measurement is performed on the positive (red-shifted) or negative (blue-shifted) side of the interferometer fringe.